-So, for 30 days I was faithful to my Whole Foods nutrition challenge.
-The first week was a little bumpy.
-I fumbled around in the kitchen feeling overwhelmed because I had always gone for convenience foods.
-Cooking from scratch with two little kids I thought would be impossible, but, this was important to me, so I tried!
-I kept at it, learning a lot of tips & tricks to make it easier along the way.
+Now it wasn’t all rainbows and unicorns.
+The first week was definitely a little bumpy.
+With the safety net of convenience foods gone, I fumbled around in the kitchen feeling overwhelmed most of the time.
+There were times when I thought cooking from scratch with two little kids would be impossible.
+But this was important to me, so I kept at it.
+Eventually, things got easier and I started learning a lot of tips & tricks along the way.